Sparksbox

 Repeat visit rate.
 How many people come back?
 This is harder to game than click-through rate.

 Content resonance score.
-Not engagement metrics (shares, likes, gamed and AI-inflated).
-Real resonance: did the content teach something?
-Did it shift a decision?
-Measure through post-interaction behavior, not during-interaction metrics.
+Not engagement metrics like shares and likes, which are easy to inflate.
+Real resonance asks whether the content taught something or shifted a decision.
+Measure through post-interaction behavior, not during-interaction noise.

 Decoupled paid testing.
 Stop trying to attribute everything.
 Run small, fast incrementality tests on specific campaigns.
 Treat attribution as "good enough for decisions," not "gospel."